Honoring the

 When the land is no longer seen as sacred or alive, care and responsibility fade — and so do the cultures and ecosystems rooted in that relationship.

-Many of today’s biggest challenges — biodiversity loss, damaged ecosystems, disappearing cultures, and weakened communities — are rooted in this loss.
+Many of today’s biggest challenges — biodiversity loss, damaged ecosystems, disappearing cultures, and weakened communities — are tied to this loss of connection.
 These are systemic, place-based problems, yet we try to address them with standardized solutions that ignore the unique spirit, knowledge, and living fabric of each region.

-For generations, Indigenous and Native communities have carried wisdom for living in balance with their lands.
+For generations, Indigenous and Native communities have held wisdom for living in balance with their lands.

-As these voices are displaced or ignored, their guidance is lost, and so is the identity, health, and soul of each place.
+As these voices are displaced or ignored, their guidance is lost, and so are the identity, health, and soul of each place.

-Rebuilding that bond—guided by Native stewards of each place and rooted in reciprocal relationship with the land—is essential to healing and restoring both people and the planet.
+Rebuilding this bond—guided by Indigenous stewards and rooted in reciprocal relationship with the land—is essential to inspire action to restore both people and the planet.

 Our Focus